DiegoHitzges/Learning-Depths-from-Events/README.md

 # Learning Depth from Event-based Ray Densities

 This repository accompanies our conference paper, "Learning Depth from Event-based Ray Densities."
 The objective is to estimate depth from event-camera data using a blend of geometric and learning-based approaches.
 Events are first processed into disparity space images (DSIs), from which pixels with high confidence are selected.
 Around each of these confident pixels, we extract a local subregion of the DSI (Sub-DSI).
-These Sub-DSIs are then passed to a 3D-Convolutional GRU neural network, which estimates pixel-wise depth, achieving significant improvements over prior state-of-the-art methods.
+These Sub-DSIs are then passed to a 3D-Convolutional GRU neural network, which estimates pixel-wise depth, achieving significant improvements over prior state-of-the-art (SOTA) methods in stereo as well as monocular settings.

 ![Alt Text](assets/Framework_cropped.png)